2X points on travel and dining at restaurants worldwide

 Editorial disclosure: All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank's website for the most current information.

-If you want a credit card with superior travel rewards, excellent cash back or a waived balance transfer fee, Chase offers that and more.
+If you want a credit card with superior travel rewards, excellent cash back or a generous sign-up bonus, Chase offers that and more.
 While part of a full-service national bank, the company also issues about two dozen cards with a host of features and benefits.
 Here, we look at:

-As a premier Ultimate Rewards card, the Sapphire Preferred allows you to redeem 25% more in value when you use the portal.
+As a premier Ultimate Rewards card, the Sapphire Preferred allows you to get 25% more value when you redeem for travel through the portal.
 So, when you earn 60,000 points after a $4,000 spend within the first 3 months of card membership, those points can translate into $750 in travel.
 You'll also earn 2X points on travel and dining; just know that there is a $95 annual fee.

 While not a premier card with the Ultimate Rewards portal, you can transfer your Freedom Unlimited rewards to the Sapphire Preferred or Reserve or the Ink Business Preferred.
 With this card, you can earn 3% cash back on all purchases in your first year on up to $20,000 spent.
 After that, you'll earn unlimited 1.5% cash back on all purchases, which is pretty solid.
 There's no annual fee.